Sign in

 What is contract manufacturing?

 Contract manufacturing is when you hire a manufacturing company (often referred to as a “lab” or “house”) to formulate, source ingredients, test, and manufacture your products for you.
 Most contract labs have thousands of stock formulae to choose from, or you can work with a formulator (either privately or through the lab) to create custom formulations for you.
+This is often a one-stop shop, but sometimes you might have to still outsource things like label design and printing, filling/packing, and fulfillment.

 Contract manufacturing pros:

-Contract cosmetic manufacturing facilities are a great way to mass produce large quantities of products in a safe, controlled setting.
+Contract cosmetic manufacturing facilities are a great way to mass-produce large quantities of products in a safe, controlled setting.
 Quality control and safety/sanitation protocols are stringent, and these facilities must follow the FDA’s Good Manufacturing Practices (GMP).
 They also can help with research and development, and perform testing to ensure that your products are stable and properly preserved.

 Nowadays, many contract manufacturers are well equipped to meet the increasing demand for organic, green, clean skincare brands.
 Their chemists are becoming better versed in plant-based functional ingredients, and many facilities already have USDA organic certification, or can meet those requirements.
 Several of the labs I work with are also versed in the requirements for certifications like EWG Verified® and Made Safe®, and can meet them.